ISIS 3 Application Documentation

 |Overview||Parameters||Example 1||Example 2|

 This program performs radiometric corrections on images acquired by the Cassisi Imaging Science Subsystem (ISS) camera.
 It performs bitweight correction, bias subtraction, dark subtraction, non-linearity correction, flat field correction, DN to flux conversion, and correction factor division.
 The user may choose between intensity units and I/F for the DN to flux conversion.
+If you are trying to run cisscal on a cube ingested/created with an ISIS version less than 3.9 and are getting these errors: **ERROR** PVL Keyword [ShutterStateId] does not exist in [Group = Instrument]. **ERROR** Labels do not appear contain a valid Cassini ISS instrument.
+You will need to reingest the original image using ciss2isis or another ingesting program.
 This application is derived from the IDL CISSCAL application developed by the Cassini Imaging Central Laboratory for Operations (CICLPOS) using the following set of steps:

 Step 1: Correct Bitweight This step is performed on images that do not have a data conversion type of "Table" or compression type of "Lossy" due to loss of information in these processses.
 This step is also skipped if the image has a zero gain state due to the lack of data for this case.
 Bitweight correction requires no user defined parameters.
 It uses a bitweight file found in the Cassini calibration bitweight directory.